Practice policies

 Our lawful bases for processing personal data:

-Our lawful bases for processing special category data:
+Our Article 9 conditions for processing special category data:

 Processing is necessary for health care purposes